Stefano Breccia was an Italian contactee, and one of the main contacts in the Amicizia Case (that he has written on). He passed away in 2012.

-He is electrotechnic engineer and an expert on corporate management and technology systems, worker training in high technology, and technology education planning, as well as computer engineering, computer graphics, applied mathematics and fractal analysis.
+He was electrotechnic engineer and an expert on corporate management and technology systems, worker training in high technology, and technology education planning, as well as computer engineering, computer graphics, applied mathematics and fractal analysis.

-He has a BS-equivalent degree in electrotechnic engineering from the University of Bologna, Italy, and masters degree equivalents in: Telecommunications from the Politechnic University in Torino, Italy; Computer sciences from the National University Center for Electronic Computing (CNUCE) in Pisa, Italy; and in Company management from the SSGRR in L’Aquila, Italy.
+He had a BS-equivalent degree in electrotechnic engineering from the University of Bologna, Italy, and masters degree equivalents in: Telecommunications from the Politechnic University in Torino, Italy; Computer sciences from the National University Center for Electronic Computing (CNUCE) in Pisa, Italy; and in Company management from the SSGRR in L’Aquila, Italy.

-He has worked since 1973 at the corporate training institute Scuola Superiore Guglielmo Reiss Romoli (SSGRR), in L’Aquila, and remained there up to 2000, in the last seven years as the Assistant to the Managing Director.
+He had worked since 1973 at the corporate training institute Scuola Superiore Guglielmo Reiss Romoli (SSGRR), in L’Aquila, and remained there up to 2000, in the last seven years as the Assistant to the Managing Director.

-At the University of L’Aquila, Faculty of Engineering, he is a former external professor of Computer Sciences and Algorithms for Computer Graphics, and in the Faculty of Training Sciences has given the course “Statistical Methodologies in Evaluating Training Results.
+At the University of L’Aquila, Faculty of Engineering, he was a former external professor of Computer Sciences and Algorithms for Computer Graphics, and in the Faculty of Training Sciences has given the course “Statistical Methodologies in Evaluating Training Results.
 He has lectured on: didactical methods at the British Telecom Training Centre, in Milton Keynes, the UK; on fractal analysis at the University of Novosibirsk and at the Soviet Academy of Sciences in Moscow; in the UK on the changes in roles due to office automation at Stratford on Avon, within a Diebold project; on news in computer aided instruction methodologies in Madrid, within the framework of an International Training & Development Organization (IFTDO) project.

 He has been in charge of the project for creating a post graduate telecommunications school in Cordoba, Argentina.
 Within a European Community PHARE project, he has cooperated in the design of post-graduate telecommunication schools in Eastern Europe.
 Within an EC TACIS project, he has cooperated in the design and starting operation of a post-graduate telecommunications school in Novosibirsk, Russia.